-to their campuses.
+In a proactive approach to employee Massachusetts residents, community colleges are partnering with a number of entities to bring casino training to their campuses.
 The new addition will be in preparation for the construction of at least one casino in the western region of the state.
 Training will be offered in all aspects of casino operations, from entry-level jobs all the way to management positions.

 Collaboration Involves Multiple Partners

 The new training collaboration brings a number of entities in the state together, including the Massachusetts Casino Careers Training Institute (a consortium of 15 community colleges and some four-year schools in the state), Penn National Gaming, MGM Resorts International, Western Massachusetts Development Associates, and Mohegan Sun.
-MGM, Penn and Mohegan Sun are all vying to put a casino into the state.
+MGM, Penn, and Mohegan Sun are all vying to put a casino in the state.
 According to state law, as many as three new casinos could be built in the state, although specific plans and locations are still pending.

-reports that the college consortium and casino developers have signed worker training agreements with four prospective casino developers, and also have a signed agreement with the Massachusetts Gaming Commission.
+Despite the uncertain plans for the casino additions, plans to train up workers for the industry are already being put into place.
+Mass Live reports that the college consortium and casino developers have signed worker training agreements with four prospective casino developers, and also have a signed agreement with the Massachusetts Gaming Commission.
 It is this latter organization that will be responsible for choosing the Western Massachusetts casino.

 The two schools leading up the consortium are Holyoke Community College and Springfield Technical Community College, which are both located near the area where a western casino may be built.
 According to the MetroWest Daily News, these two schools have plans in place to begin to train casino workers within the next few years.
 Two developers have already submitted formal development applications in this area, and more may follow prior to the deadline set by the city of Springfield.

 “If those doors open and our people are not ready, they are not going to get these jobs,” Ira Rubenzahl, president of Springfield Technical Community College told Mass Live.
 “We know that in Western Massachusetts, our level of education attainment is lacking compared with the rest of the state.”